jweiland-net/maps2/Documentation/UserManual/Maps2Record/Index.rst

 Point
 -----

-Click somewhere on the map or drag'n drop the marker to your prefered location.
+Click somewhere on the map or drag'n drop the marker to your preferred location.

 Radius
 ------